 Learn more about AU's offerings for free online anonymous mental health screenings for depression, anxiety, Bipolar Disorder, eating disorders, alcohol abuse, and Post-Traumatic Stress Disorder.

-We are deeply saddened by the hatred that continues to persist on our campus, in our communities, and in our nation.
-We recognize that the psychological, social, and emotional impact that systematic oppression and hate violence have on us are tremendous.
+We are deeply saddened by the hatred that continues to persist in our communities, our nation and the world around us.
+We recognize that the psychological, social, and emotional impacts of systematic oppression and hate violence have on us our tremendous.
 Our goal is to heal, preserve, and uplift the mental health of every student.
-As such, we continue to denounce bigotry and oppression in every form and remain committed to providing a culturally aware, affirming, and inclusive environment for our students.
+As such, we will continue to denounce bigotry and oppression in every form and remain committed to providing a culturally aware, affirming, and inclusive environment for all our students.

 Music has been shown to increase motivation and relaxation, and decrease pain and stress.
-With the help of the AU community, we have compiled a few playlists to get you started.
-These songs are only suggestions and a compliment to other strategies to support your mental health.
-This is not a supplement for seeking professional support.
-The playlists do not constitute an endorsement for products or services, including Spotify.
+With the help of the AU community, we've compiled a few playlists to get you started.
+These songs are only suggestions and a compliment to other strategies to support your mental health — not a replacement for professional support.
+(The playlists are not an endorsement for products or services, including Spotify.)